Money Laundering Regulations: risk assessments

 - when you supply services without meeting your customer face to face

 The types of risk you need to identify will depend on the nature of your business.
-For example, ‘High Value Dealers’ need to be aware of the risk associated with cash sales of high value goods that can be either:
+For example, ‘High Value Dealers’ need to be aware of the risk associated with cash sales of high value goods for more than 10,000 euros that can be either:

 - sold through the black market - these are generally luxury items